stevenaeola/gitpitch/prog/js_objects/README.md

 - Reduces cut-and-paste: eases maintenance
 - Encourages *encapsulation*: hide the details so they can be changed easily
+- No global variables: no clashes
-- Make reusable compoments with classes
+- Make reusable components with classes
 - Reuse in the same project (multiple balls) or in different projects